 Anna Malesza-Kutny made her Glyndebourne Festival debut in July 2021, singing Fiordiligi in Mozart’s Così fan tutte accompanied by the Orchestra of the Age of Enlightenment.
-As Fiordiligi, she performed at Opera na Zamku w Szczecin in 2020 and at Kammeroper München during the 2018/2019 and 2019/2020 seasons.
+She also sang Fiordiligi at Opera na Zamku w Szczecin in 2020 and at Kammeroper München during the 2018/2019 and 2019/2020 seasons.

-The Polish soprano made debut at Oper Köln in Korngold’s Die tote Stadt in 2020 and was later covering Contessa Almaviva in Mozart’s Le nozze di Figaro.
-During the 2021/2022 season, she will sing at Oper Köln in new productions of Braunfels’ Die Vögel and Purcell’s Der Sturm.
-Anna Malesza-Kutny had her first performance at Staatsoper Unter den Linden in 2019, creating the part of Septette in the world premiere of Widmann’s Babylon.
+The Polish soprano made her debut at Oper Köln in Korngold’s Die tote Stadt in 2020 and later covered Contessa Almaviva in Mozart’s Le nozze di Figaro.
+During the 2021/2022 season, she will return to Oper Köln for new productions of Braunfels’ Die Vögel and Purcell’s The Tempest.
+For her debut at Staatsoper Unter den Linden in Berlin in 2019, Anna Malesza-Kutny created the part of Septette in the world premiere of Widmann’s Babylon.

 Also in 2019, Anna Malesza-Kutny performed Hanna in Moniuszko’s The Haunted Manor at Opera Nova in Bydgoszcz.
 She made her operatic debut in 2015, singing Contessa Almaviva in Le nozze di Figaro and appearing as a guest at Teatr Wielki w Poznaniu, singing Alcest in Mateja’s chamber opera for children Le Petit Nicolas et les copains.